 Mr. James Dean Leavitt, former Chairman of the Nevada System of Higher Education Board of Regents — and member of the team that fought to establish the UNLV School of Medicine — joins us to talk about recent controversy around UNLV President Len Jessup’s performance and his possible departure.
 Afterward, the editors of The Indy hash through that and other headlines from the week.

-Editor Jon Ralston talks to attorney Maggie McLetchie, a fierce defender of the 1st Amendment and public access to records. on this week’s podcast.
-She talks about litigation she has been involved in and what the media should do to try to pry documents from recalcitrant governments.
+Editor Jon Ralston talks to attorney Maggie McLetchie, a fierce defender of the 1st Amendment and public access to records on this week’s podcast.
+She talks about litigation she has been involved in and what the media should due to try to pry documents from recalcitrant governments.
 She is the only person who can talk more than the editor.

 In this special edition of IndyMatters, we recorded Editor Jon Ralston appearing with two Brookings Institution scholars at a public policy forum at UNLV.
 The wide-ranging discussion included how to trust news sources, how to consume news and how to survive in an ever-chaotic world with so many inputs.

 On Wednesday, Reno Mayor Hillary Schieve joined Editor Jon Ralston for an hour-long discussion about The Biggest Little City, her ambitions and more.

 Editor Jon Ralston and reporter Jackie Valley interview two high school principals about what they are thinking in the wake of the Florida shootings.
 We talk about what the students are saying, the idea of arming teachers and more.
 Also, headlines of the week, and Managing Editor Elizabeth Thompson and Jon talk about guns and public discourse.